 Coping Checklist for Patients

 Everyone has a different style when it comes to coping with the emotional roller coaster of cancer.
-Look at our Coping Checklists below to learn whether your coping methods are healthy and helpful.
-You may also be able to indentify strengths you can build on and weaknesses you can improve.
+This coping checklist can help you learn whether your coping methods are healthy and helpful.
+It may also help you identify strengths you can build on and weaknesses you can improve.

-The following statements are linked to healthy coping.
-Which of these are true for you?
+These statements are linked to healthy coping.
+Which are true for you?